 Her babies were hungry and she was looking for something to kill.
 As she moved through the high grass she climbed every termite mound in her path using the extra height to her advantage.
 Every now and then she’d sit and her cubs would lay next to her and cuddle.

 She didn’t stay down long though, in fact it seemed as if every time the cubs got comfy it was her cue to get up.
-The cubs would watch her saunter away and when she got a little too far for their comfort, they scurried after her as fast as their fuzzy little feet would carry them, leaping through the grass like rabbits.
+The cubs would watch her walk away and when she got a little too far for their comfort, they scurried after her, leaping through the grass like rabbits.

-We moved our jeep to a better view vantage point putting the cheetah directly in front of us with the gazelle in the foreground to our right sitting in the grass.
+We moved our jeep to a better vantage point putting the cheetah directly in front of us with the gazelle sitting in the grass to our right.
 It was a long wait.
-Cheetahs are mighty patient animals, creeping ever so slowly towards their prey, doing their best to get as close as possible before pouncing.
+Cheetahs are mighty patient animals, creeping ever so slowly towards their prey.
+They try to get as close as possible before pouncing.

 It was strange seeing the gazelle sitting there without a care in the world, knowing that I was probably witnessing its last moments alive.
 Intellectually it all made sense; this was the circle of life.
 I’d seen it a million times before on National Geographic, but having it play out in front of me was surreal and sad and exciting, which made me feel a little guilty.

 We waited for the cheetah to make her move.